filecoin-project/filecoin-docs/content/en/about-filecoin/why-filecoin.md

 ---
-title: Why Filecoin?
+title: "Why Filecoin?"
-description: Explore the features that make Filecoin a compelling system for storing files.
+description: "Explore the features that make Filecoin a compelling system for storing files."
 menu:
     about:
         parent: "about-filecoin-basics"